1964 Malawi cabinet crisis: The confidence vote

 On 7 September at an informal meeting, Banda appealed to Members of Parliament to support him in a vote of confidence to be held after a debate on 8 and 9 September.
-Also on 7 September, Banda called upon Glyn Jones, as Governor-General to issue dismissal letters to Chirwa, Chiume, and Bwanausi, who all accepted their dismissals with dignity.
+Also on 7 September, Banda called upon Sir Glyn Jones, as Governor-General of Malawi to issue dismissal letters to Chirwa, Chiume, and Bwanausi, who all accepted their dismissals with dignity.
 Rose Chibambo, a parliamentary secretary, was also dismissed.
 The other cabinet members, except for John Tembo, showed solidarity with their colleagues.
 On the same day, Yatuta Chisiza, Chokani and, after some hesitation, Msonthi handed their resignations to the Governor-General.
 Chokani later claimed that Jones urged him not to resign and, after taking advice, Msonthi withdrew his resignation a few hours later: Banda immediately accepted this.
 Jones then suggested a meeting between the other resigning ministers and Banda, but Chisiza and Chokani declined.
 It is not clear whether, having dismissed Chiume, Chirwa and Bwanausi, Banda expected Chipembere and Yatutu Chisiza to continue in office, but they resigned.
 None of the ministers who were dismissed or who had resigned made any significant effort to mobilise support from other Members of Parliament, most of whom owed their nominations to Banda, although they had significant support from African civil servants.

 Tembo and Msonthi, the only two cabinet ministers left, opened the debate by proposing the motion of confidence, but Banda's lengthy speech dominated it.
 In this, he claimed that the ministers had conspired against him, because he had preventing them abusing their positions and because they were being controlled by China's ambassador in Dar es Salaam.
 In response, only Chiume set out any detailed criticism of Banda, the others concentrated on stating their continued loyalty to him, despite being denounced as traitors.
 Chipembere returned from Canada on 8 September.
 Banda had written to him, asking him to remain in the cabinet, but this was before the debate, when Banda was uncertain of what support he had.
 Chipembere wished to effect a reconciliation between Banda and the ministers, and approached the Governor-General, asking him to request Banda to postpone the debate.
 However, as the first day of the debate had gone in Banda's favour, he decided against reconciliation and refused a postponement.
 Chipembere therefore resigned on the morning of 9 September and attended parliament as a back-bencher, sitting with the other ex-ministers.
 Chipembere's speech deplored the breakdown of party unity and that the ex-ministers had been reviled as traitors.
 He expressed his general support for their grievances, and although he expressed loyalty to Banda, he pointedly argued that cabinet responsibility should be collective and that there should be consultation on important issues.